 Business Model Innovation - Products as Services, Next Life Sales, Product Transformation, Recycling 2.0, Collaborative consumption, and how to monetize these business models.

-Enabling Technologies – Now that everything can be tracked and measured, resource and value flows can be mapped, and innovations can be crowd-sourced, the transition to a Circular Economy is accelerating.
+Enabling Technologies – Now that everything can be tracked and measured, resource and value flows can be mapped, and innovations can be crowd-sourced, the adoption of Circular Economy concepts is accelerating.
 Organizations that digitize their value chains and core business processes using mobile, Big Data, and advanced analytics technologies will be well positioned.
 So will those who have embraced collaborative networks for person-to-person, business-to-business, the “Internet of Things”, as well as the cloud because these networks will have to be massively interconnected.

-Thus the Networked Economy is becoming the catalyst for the Circular Economy, and is accelerating its arrival as a mainstream economic system.
+Thus the Digital Economy is the catalyst for a Circular Economy, and is accelerating its arrival as a mainstream economic concept.